jpotts/ansible-alfresco/README.md

 variables.
 * The ansible.cfg file points to the Ansible Vault password file location which is .vault-passwd.
 This password should be shared with your team, but don't check it in to source code control.
+NOTE: This file is not distributed as part of this project.
+You'll need to create your own.
+To do that, just create a file named ".vault-passwd" and put it in the root of your project (adjacent to this README.md file).
+The file should contain one line with the value of your vault password.
 * Variables that need to be encrypted will have a plain variable name and a vault variable name.
 For example, in group_vars/all/vars the following will use the value from the vault for the Alfresco DB password: